 - 30g unsalted butter

 - 20g sugar

 - 1 tsp dried fenugreek leaves (crushed to a powder between your fingers)

 - 80ml double cream

 - 1 tbs pomegranate seeds

-- Chicken marinade For the marinade, blitz 10g ginger, 20g garlic, 5g fine sea salt, 1 teaspoon deggi mirch chilli powder, 1½ teaspoons ground cumin, ½ teaspoon garam masala, 2 teaspoons lime juice, 2 teaspoons vegetable oil and 75g full-fat Greek yoghurt in a blender or small food processor.
+- Chicken marinade For the marinade, blitz 10g of ginger, 20g of garlic, 5g of fine sea salt, 1 teaspoon of deggi mirch chilli powder, 1½ teaspoons of ground cumin, ½ teaspoon of garam masala, 2 teaspoons of lime juice, 2 teaspoons of vegetable oil and 75g of full-fat Greek yoghurt in a blender or small food processor.

 - Blend 800g of tomatoes to a fine consistency using a stick blender or food processor.

 - Add 2 bay leaves, 6 green cardamom pods, 2 black cardamom pods and 2 cinnamon sticks to the saucepan with the oil and allow them to crackle for 1 minute, stirring regularly.

 - Turn the heat under the saucepan down low and add 20g of grated garlic and 20g of grated ginger.
 Allow both to colour but be careful that they don’t burn.